St Pancras International

 Explore Coal Drops Yard

-Coal Drops Yard is a new shopping and restaurant district in London’s King’s Cross where art, culture and commerce come together.
+Coal Drops Yard is a shopping and restaurant district in London’s King’s Cross where art, culture and shopping come together.
 The reimagined set of historic buildings and arches located directly adjacent to Granary Square and Regent’s Canal, houses over fifty stores from a unique mix of established and emerging brands, along with cafés, bars, top independent restaurants and new public spaces.
 Coal Drops Yard brings together a community of like-minded brands alongside new public spaces, making it an oasis-like space for visitors to dwell, discover and to explore.